Crazy-Marvin/MetadataRemover/CONTRIBUTING.md

 Before creating bug reports, please check this list as you might find out that you don't need to create one.
 When you are creating a bug report, please include as many details as possible.

+### Translating Strings

+You can help to translate the app and marketing texts (e.g. Google Play description) via [Crowdin](https://crowdin.com/project/metadata-remover).

 ### Suggesting Enhancements

 This section guides you through submitting an enhancement suggestion for [Metadata Remover](https://poopjournal.rocks/MetadataRemover/), including completely new features and minor improvements to existing functionality.
 Following these guidelines helps maintainers and the community understand your suggestion 📝 and find related suggestions 🔎.